csomgyula/select2/doc/sync2.md

 ### Internal properties ###

 **Lemma 1: If they run in parallel, then one of the threads detects the other as active, hence enters the wait loop in the guard**.
-Formally:

 **Lemma 2: Exiting criterias of the guard's wait loop**:

 1. A thread might leave the guard's wait loop
    1. if the other thread is/becomes inactive or
-   2. if the thread is marked to not wait
+   2. if the thread is marked to not wait (which should be issued after the thread marked itself to wait)
 1. A thread can be marked to not wait
    1. only by the other thread
    1. only when the other thread is in the wait loop